-I think of them as male, perhaps because they remind me of my time with Boy.
-Except that I lived with Boy for over 15 years – octopuses aren’t that long-lived – and he managed not to kill me in all that time.
+I think of them as male, perhaps because they remind me of my time with Boy – except that I lived with Boy for over 15 years (octopuses aren’t that long-lived) and he managed not to kill me in all that time.
 We successfully procreated and then he escaped.
 See, smart!

-I really tried to make him happy, even feeding him first on my rounds.
+I tried to make him happy, even feeding him first on my rounds.
 There were 28 live experiments I had to note and report on, and over 50 of the 130 tanks required me to feed their occupants at night, including most of the cephalopods.

-Normally I coped with the night-shift – four nights a month – that gave me time alone; time to think in the low blue light and watery soundscape of the six long rooms.
+Normally I coped well with the night-shift – four nights a month – that gave me time alone; time to think in the low blue light and watery soundscape of the six long rooms.
 The routine was cathartic and the specimens fascinating.
 I was fortunate to do a job that made use of my biology degree and challenged me.
 Four nights a month were worth that.
-Time lost with Harry on those four evenings was made up at the weekend.
-I went full-on super-mom.
+Time lost with Harry on those four evenings was made up at the weekend when I went full-on super-mom.

 ‘A lot of fish.’

-‘Only normally, you don’t…’
+‘Only normally, you don’t –’

-Every centimetre of Gone Puss was in motion, every limb crept, spread, twisted and gyrated.
-His sac of a body heaved against the glass trying to force a way through.
+As I returned to my workstation I checked the 50-gallon tank.
+Octopus: one, still all too present.
+Every centimetre of Gone Puss was in motion; every limb crept, spread, twisted and gyrated.
+His sac of a body heaved against the glass, trying to force a way through.
 Everything moved apart from his coin-slot eye.
 As I drew level with his tank, he spat out the pellet of thawed shrimp from the same feeder tube I had pushed it into two hours earlier.

-I couldn’t retaliate.
+‘Missed,’ I snarled back.
+I let the pellet lie.
+I couldn’t even retaliate.
 Octopuses are the only invertebrates given special protection by the Government under the licensing of animal experiments.

 Normally, I didn’t mind the nights.
 Normally, I didn’t let rejected morsels of un-breaded scampi unhinge me.